-2. Programming the ELAN ".mth" file
+2. Programming the ELAN® or NexION® ".mth" file

-- If it is not already open, launch the ELAN program and in the window titled "Instrument Control Session", choose menu item "File" > "Review Files".
+- If it is not already open, launch the ELAN® or NexION® program and in the "Instrument Control Session" window, click "File" > "Review Files".
 Click the "Load" button for "Method" (the first item on the list).
-Navigate to the folder "C:\elandata\Method" and click on "GC\Hg.mth" file then click the "Open" button. - 2) If the "GC\Hg" file cannot be found, or it has been changed or corrupted in a manner that makes its use questionable, then cancel the open file dialog box and close the Review Files window by clicking the "Done" button.
-Do the following steps; otherwise, proceed to step 3: - (a) Make the active method file the active window (do this by clicking on the tool bar icon that looks like a notepad with a "Cu" on it).
+Navigate to the folder "C:\elandata\Method" or "C:\NexIONdata\Method" and click on the "GC\Hg.mth" file followed by "Open". - If the "GC\Hg" file cannot be found, or it has been changed or corrupted in a manner that makes its use questionable, close the open file dialog box and close the Review Files window by clicking the "Done" button.
+Complete the following steps; otherwise, proceed to step 3: - (a) Make the active method file the active window (do this by clicking on the tool bar icon that looks like a notepad with a "Cu" on it).
 Then click "File" > "New" on the menu bar and choose "Data Only" in the New Method window that appears.
 Click "OK" then maximize the window.
-Complete this window with the information in the TABLE 9-7.
+Fill in this window with the information in TABLE 7-6.

--

 Parameter Setting

 Sweeps/Reading: 1

 Readings/Replicate: 2725

 Number of Replicates: 1

-Tuning File: C:\elandata\Tuning\default.tun
+Tuning File: C:\elandata\Tuning\default.tun or C:\NexIONdata\Tuning\default.tun

-Optimization File: C:\elandata\Optimization\gc_xe_drc.dac
+Optimization File: C:\elandata\Optimization\gc_xe_drc.dac or C:\NexIONdata\Optimization\gc_xe_drc.dac

-TABLE 9-7 ELAN Timing Parameters
+TABLE 7-6 ELAN® or NexION® Timing Parameters

 (b) On the first line of the worksheet-like table, click in the cell of row 1 of the "Analyte (\)" column.
 Type "Hg" then press "Enter" key.
 The row will suddenly be filled-in with mercury's "Begin Mass (amu)" of 201.971 (or something close) and several default parameters.
 Right click on "Hg" and a periodic table will appear.
 Select five Hg isotopes from mass ~197.9670 to ~201.9710 and click "OK".
-All five isotopes should be seen in the "Analyte (\)" column.
-Tab to next cells and fill in the information shown in TABLE 9-8.
+All five isotopes will be seen in the "Analyte (\)" column.
+Tab to next cells and fill in the information shown in TABLE 7-7.